Backup and Recovery

 Vijay Ramakrishnan

-Director of Product Marketing, Own Company
+Director of Product Marketing, Own from Salesforce

 Vijay Ramakrishnan is the Director of Product Marketing at Own, where he helps customers understand how they can keep their SaaS data protected.
 The focus of his career has been helping stakeholders in different departments of an organization - from IT, Finance, Sales Operations and HR - better protect and use data to achieve specific business goals.